 You will get a nice serve of vegetables in these muffins.
 The muffins have a lovely soft texture and are delicious served warm for a light lunch or with a bowl of soup.
-You might also like to add diced cooked bacon, add at the end with the grated vegetables.
+You might also like to add some diced cooked bacon, add the bacon at the end with the grated vegetables.

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

-Add Nutritional Yeast Flakes, eggs, milk and oil.
-Pulse several times to combine but don't over blend.
-Add chopped basil and sliced spring onions, pulse a few times to blend through the mixture.
-Transfer mixture to a large bowl, add grated carrot and parsnip.
+Add the basil and sliced spring onions, pulse a few times to blend evenly through the mixture.
+Transfer the mixture to a large bowl and add the grated carrot and parsnip.
 Stir well to distribute the vegetables evenly through the mixture (if you are using bacon add at this time).